Master of Science in Hotel, Restaurant and Institutional Management

 The master of science in Hotel, Restaurant, and Institutional Management (M.S.
 HRIM) is a one-and-a-half year program for students wishing to develop a research focus with the intent of continuing a career in an academic or research area.

-This master’s degree is a research/academic degree rather than an industry/professional master's degree.
+This master’s degree is a research/academic master's degree.
 The program is designed to help students develop solid graduate-level research skills focused within a hospitality research area.
 Course work is largely customized to a student's area of interest and academic and professional background.
 Students plan concentration area courses as well as thesis research with a thesis committee.

 Students can concentrate their studies in a number of available emphases, including: